nix-community/dream2nix/docs/src/guides/getting-started-python.md

 This guide walks you through the process of setting up nix for your project using dream2nix.
 This will allow your project's build and dev-environment to be reproduced by machines of other developers or CI systems with high accuracy.

+## Outline

+0. Install nix
+1. Navigate to your python project
+2. Initialize the dream2nix flake
+3. Define target platform(s)
+4. List the available packages
+5. Build the project
+6. Create a development shell
+7. Resolve impurities

 {{#include ../install-nix.md}}

 ## Navigate to your python project